Last Modified: November 16, 2013

 At least two, HF mobile antenna manufacturers, ship installation kits with their products with contain RG58U, with a solid, copper-plated, steel center conductor.
 It is usually supplied along with a pair of #18 control wires, inside a vinyl outer cover.
 This center conductor is difficult to solder, and the steel wire easily breaks.
 Add a little mobile vibration, and breakage is a given, which typically results in failed finals!
 Use it at your own risk!

-In my humble opinion, the single most prevalent problem amateurs face is caused by the ubiquitous PL259.
+Without doubt, the single most prevalent problem amateurs face is caused by the ubiquitous PL259!
 They typically are poorly or incorrectly soldered (if at all), and the coax preparation is almost never done properly.
 Adding insult to an already terse situation, the material making up cheap PL259s seemingly cannot be soldered.
 Some of them easily corrode or rust, and their sleeve threads are pressed, not cut.
-As a result, far too many amateurs end up blaming all matter of station equipment, and antennas for their problems, rather than the real culprit; a cheaply made, and incorrectly installed PL259.
+As a result, far too many amateurs end up blaming all matter of station equipment and antennas for their problems, rather than the real culprit—a cheaply made, and incorrectly installed PL259.
 Therefore, this is an attempt to address the situation by making a few pertinent suggestions.

 So called teflon (note lower case T) insulated ones can be easily damaged by too much soldering heat.
 The reason is, most of them are polypropylene, not real, honest-to-john, Teflon®!
 So when you try to solder them, they melt.
 Depending on the quantity purchased, real Teflon® (note the capital T) insulated PL259s, cost about $9 to $12 each (the latter with silver plated shells).
 Few amateurs will pay this much for a PL259, even though they should!

-While a lot of different companies make PL259s, I prefer to buy genuine Amphenols®.
+While a lot of different companies make PL259s, genuine Amphenols® are your best bet.
 The part number for the silver plated, Teflon® insulated ones, is 83-822 (Mouser number 523-83-822), and cost about $5 each in quantity.
 They come in both silver plated and nickel plated shells (that's the ferrule you screw on to the SO239 chassis connector).
 The silver plated ones are preferred if you can find them.
 Mouser does not carry them, but they will special order them.
 The RF Connection has the all-silver PL259s in stock most of the time.
 Their part number is: UHF-182120

 In order to make a good RF connection, it is necessary to get the solder to flow into the shield of the coax, and provide a well soldered joint.
 The surface the shield will be soldered to, is the inside of the PL259, not the outside!
 In other words, applying solder just to the braid in, and around the holes in the body, does not assure a robust connection.
 Remember, the solder must flow into the coax shield!
 This is especially important when using reducing sleeves.